bulgantamiri/fibostackclient/doc/source/contributor/humaninterfaceguide.rst

 Alice the admin
 ---------------

-Alice is an administrator who is responsible for maintaining the OpenStack cloud installation.
+Alice is an administrator who is responsible for maintaining the fibostack cloud installation.
 She has many years of experience with Linux systems administration.

 Darren the deployer
 -------------------

-Darren is responsible for doing the initial OpenStack deployment on the host machines.
+Darren is responsible for doing the initial fibostack deployment on the host machines.

 Emile the end-user